py4j/py4j/py4j-web/advanced_topics.rst

 Py4J Threading and connection model
 -----------------------------------

-In general, Py4J allocates one thread per connection.
+Py4J allocates one thread per connection.
 The design of Py4j is symmetrical on the Python and Java sides.
 A Python communication channel communicates with the Java GatewayServer and is then associated with a GatewayConnection.
 A Java communication channel (for callbacks) communicates with the Python CallbackServer and is then associated with a CallbackConnection.
 Communication channels run in the calling thread.

 And now, for the details: